 - Respect the victim’s decisions.
 A victim often returns to the abuser several times before leaving for good.
 Your continued help, support and encouragement are vital.
 Remind them that you are there for them and can help them plan for their safety or seek outside support when they are ready.

-- Share this United to End Domestic Abuse landing page with friends, family and coworkers.
+- Share this United Against Domestic Abuse landing page with friends, family and co-workers.
 Unite as many people as possible in the effort to end domestic abuse.

 Domestic Abuse Victim Advocate Locator